Iann1978/tiled-gss/README.md

-# 3D Gaussian Splatting for Real-Time Radiance Field Rendering
+# Tiled 3D Gaussian Splatting for Real-Time Radiance Field Rendering

 ### Read first
 __This is a forked Windows Installation Tutorial and the main codes will not be updated__